wangx6/runbook/README.md

 ## TESTING
 Pre testing at PR stage – this may includes unit test, automation test, linting.
 Unit testing – Both TDD and BDD.
 TDD will test a function as a unit and does not
 deal with business logics directly.
-BDD will test public function’s outcome which describes a business logic.
+BDD will test public function’s outcome which
-example –
+describes a business logic.
+__Example:__
 ```javascript
 // TDD
 Const queryApi = async (url = config.DEFAULT.LOGIN_API, payload) => await http.post(url)});}